NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 **Here is a summarized list of feedback we gathered from others.
 We also had a chance to gather some feedback from other friends on campus:**

-* The product should include voice to make the device **more accessible to people with disabilities like color blindness**.
+* The product should include voice / other communicatory techniques to make the device **more accessible to people with disabilities like color blindness**.
 * The product should be able to communicate a slightly **incomplete set of ingredients** - both for purchasing and for deciding if the current set is acceptable to still cook with.
 * The product should have the **ability to guide impromptu recipes**, not just ones from a pre-created list.
 * The product should also have **global knowledge of a user's kitchen** (pantry, utensils, cooktops, etc.).